nvaccess/nvda/user_docs/en/userGuide.md

 Enter the URL (web address) of the update server mirror you wish to use here.
 Only HTTP and HTTPS URLs are supported.
-For your privacy, NV Access recommends using HTTPS URLs where possible.
+For your privacy, NV Access recommends using HTTPS URLs whenever possible.

 Leave this blank to use the NV Access NVDA update check server.